 In 2020, nothing has gone to plan.
-Whether it’s orange skies due to wildfires or closed public schools due to the pandemic, it has been a year where nothing seems to have gone right.
+Whether it’s orange skies due to wildfires or public schools closed because of the pandemic, it has been one problem after another.

 But for Christina Torrez, it wasn’t just 2020, it has been her whole life.
 Placed into foster care at six, Christina spent her young life bouncing around foster homes in the Central Valley.
 She was removed from her family due to neglect but suffered much more in foster care, experiencing physical abuse.